REUL-Lab/eula-aat/README.md

 # EULA Automated Analysis Tool

+The EULA Automated Analysis Tool is a web application that retrieves, parses, and analyzes EULA documents.
+These documents can either be uploaded or retrieved from a publicly accessible URL.
+The tool evaluates EULAs on a set of heuristics defined within the project.

 ### Quickstart for Deploy

-If deploying to a debian/Ubuntu server environment, you may follow the [quickstart guide](quickstart.md) to automatically deploy.
+If deploying to a debian/Ubuntu server environment, you may follow the [quickstart guide](quickstart.md) to quickly install and initialize the program.

 ## Prerequisites